framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

 evaluate its arguments until it needs them).
 * `a` is a symbol -- a variable or function name -- that evaluates to whatever it has been bound to.
 See `def`, `defn` and `let` below.
-* `:a` is a keyword -- it evaluates to itself -- that is a bit like a string except it is cached (so two `:a`s in different parts of your code and the exact same thing and can be compared for identity based on their address, not their value).
+* `:a` is a keyword -- it evaluates to itself -- that is a bit like a string except it is cached (so two `:a`s in different parts of your code are the exact same thing and can be compared for identity based on their address, not their value).
 Keywords are commonly used as the keys in a hash map (see below).
 * `[1 2 3 4]` represents a vector (array) with the specified elements.
 You can use commas if you want, but they are just whitespace:
 `[1, 2, 3, 4]`.
 Most Clojure developers omit commas in vectors.